 There may be special risks associated with transactions in securities or financial products related to or linked to issuers and obligors established under the laws of, based or principally engaged in, business in emerging markets countries.
 Emerging markets countries include all countries where financial markets are less well developed than those in countries such as those of the OECD.

-The risks associated with emerging markets instruments may arise as a result of political and economic uncertainties which tend to be greater than those in OECD countries.
+The risks associated with emerging markets instruments/transactions may arise as a result of political and economic uncertainties which tend to be greater than those in OECD countries.
 Many emerging markets do not have fully developed or clear legal, judicial, regulatory or settlement infrastructure.
 Accounting standards may differ significantly.
 Liquidity within the markets may be far lower and less transparent than OECD countries.
 The foregoing is not intended to be an exhaustive list of risks arising from entering transactions in emerging markets.

 Transactions in emerging markets should only be made by investors with the experience to understand the special risks and sufficient resources to bear the losses that may be incurred in such markets.
 Prior to entering into transactions in emerging markets, you should ensure that you fully understand the nature of the transaction, the terms governing the transaction and the extent of your exposure and risk of loss.